 The Queensland Government Supplier Code of Conduct (PDF, 328KB) (the Code) outlines what is expected of suppliers providing goods and services to Queensland Government.

 Each government agency is responsible for implementing the Code within their procurement activities.
+A procuring agency may ask suppliers to sign a formal commitment letter to abide by the Code as part of their response.

 Guidance for buyers (PDF, 86KB) applying the Code provides: